-One Of The Best Day Trading Strategies Is Based On Momentum
+One Of The Best Short Term Trading Strategies Is Based On Momentum

 Today I’m going to show you one of the best day trading strategies for beginners as well as experienced day traders.
 I learned this strategy about 17 years ago and a still use it to this day with only a few minor modifications.
 The strategy is a momentum breakout technique that catches stocks and other markets while they are going through a period of heavy volatility and momentum.